Canon 60D vs Fujifilm X-A1

 - More modern: Reflects 3 years of technical progress since the 60D launch.

-If the count of relative strengths (bullet points above) is taken as a measure, the 60D is the clear winner of the match-up (11 : 6 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the 60D is the clear winner of the match-up (11 : 7 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
+A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

-In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the 60D and the X-A1 in practical situations.
+In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it says little about, for example, the shooting experience and imaging performance of the 60D and the X-A1 in practical situations.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.

 Expert reviews: Canon 60D vs Fujifilm X-A1